harris-chris/tree-surgeon/notes/notes.md

+I think we need a special place for functions that take `FData`. `FData` may need its own Parser object.
+The final type is `FData -> Either TSException Bool`

 Can we totally re-think this?
 - There is only an `LFunc`, it only ever resolves to a `Lit`.
 - At the end we assess to see if `ELit` is a bool.